jatang994/212-spring-2020/pa-03/readme.md

 // -----------------------------------------------------------------------
 // -----------------------------------------------------------------------
-// this is the main solver
+// this is the signature for the solver
 // -----------------------------------------------------------------------
 // b: an initial board configuration
 // the board is just a sequence of numbers in row-major order (including the zero element)
-// n: number of elements in the board (including 0)
-// type: distance to be used 'm' for manhattan and 'b' for hamming void solve(unsigned int *b, unsigned int n, char type) {
+// type: distance to be used 'm' for manhattan and 'b' for hamming void solve(const std::vector<int> &b, char type) {
     // TODO
 }